-The good news: You can see what Mission Lane would offer you by pre-qualifying on their website with NO HARD PULL on your credit report.
+The good news: You can see which offer you could prequalify for on their website with NO HARD PULL on your credit report.
 If you like the terms, you can go ahead and complete a firm application, which would then result in a hard pull.

-Worried that your application could still be denied after being pre-qualified?
-Mission Lane says: “The only way to be declined after you’re pre-qualified is if we can’t verify your identity or income with the information you’ve provided.
-If you’re pre-qualified, you’ll be approved as long as we can verify the information you’ve filled out on your prequalification form.”
+Worried that your application could still be denied after being prequalified?
+After prequalification, the only way your application can be declined is if Mission Lane cannot verify your identity or income with the information you’ve provided.
 Pre-qualify now with NO Hard Pull.

 card_name – Petal is an up-and-coming credit card company that may have a no-annual-fee credit card for you even with bad credit.
 Your credit limit might start a little lower, but your first credit line increase could come as soon as 6 months after approval.
 No guarantees, but Petal does offer a pre-approval process to give you an idea if you’re likely to qualify for the card.
 Petal credit cards are issued by WebBank, Member FDIC.

 Secured Credit Cards for Bad Credit

 Capital One Platinum Secured Credit Card – Solid secured credit card option with no annual fee, and you could be automatically considered for a higher credit line in as little as 6 months.
 You’ll put down a refundable security deposit of at least $200 (in most cases) and get an initial credit limit of that same amount (or maybe a little more, depending on your credit history).
 Otherwise, it functions just like any other credit card, and if you make your payments on time, it could be a building block toward a credit score that’s not so bad anymore.

 Author: Adam Jusko